 The NEBOSH General Certificate is a great starting point when it comes to health and safety and doesn't necessarily need to be taken by those already in health and safety roles.
 In fact, 70% of people who take the course are in roles outside of health and safety.
 Typical job roles can include:

-There are however, two different versions of the qualification- the national version and International version.
-The National course should be taken by those who are based in the UK as this focuses on UK based legislation.
-The International version however, should be taken by those outside of the UK.
+There are two versions of the course - national and international.
+The national course should be taken by those who are based in the UK as this focuses on UK based legislation.
+The international version is for anyone working outside of the UK and focuses on international best practice.

 You can find more information on who the course is for here.